 Before covid I was on the road nearly every weekend nine months out of the year.
 This picture below shows the less glamorous side to running and managing my business…the 6am long drives heading to a show in the rain, getting my hands dirty from drilling, creating patterns with no formal training and figuring out how to do new things.

 My focus today is to continue creating beautifully handmade limited edition pieces that add a touch of elegance to any personal style.
 My artisan handmade bags and jewelry pieces are not mass produced or sold in retail stores.
 They are only available exclusively at this online store, by appointment or at a MONOLISA show.
 Each elegant piece in the collection is personally hand crafted by me.

 California Designer Lisa Ramos' Posts – I will be taking you through some parts of my business experiences and talk about fashion, hopefully with a bit of humor, interest, honesty, inspiration and to the point.
 Until next time…

 Share this post

 - 1 comment

-- Tags: Bay Area Made, handbag designer, Made In USA, starting a business, women entrepreneurs
+- Tags: Bay Area Made, designer lisa ramos, handbag designer, Jewelry Designer, Made In USA, starting a business, women entrepreneurs